Good Bacteria and A Healthy Gut

 The colon, the organ that is effected by IBS, is a barometer for the body’s health status and can provide a large number of health benefits if it is populated with good bacteria.
 One of the best tools for building this good bacteria is feeding it with prebiotics.
 Prebiotics are a form of soluble plant fibers which stimulate the growth of good bacteria.
 It is the chicory root in ChocoPerfection’s chocolate bars that makes up their prebiotic ingredient.

 Although prebiotics may cause some initial colon gas, it is widely recommended that eating small amounts of food with prebiotics to begin with will gradually build up the good bacteria in the colon and alleviate symptoms of IBS that cripple so many.
-This could be, for instance, one 10g-square of ChocoPerfection every day, which is an easy way to slowly introduce prebiotics to the gut.
+This could be, for instance, one 10g-square of ChocoPerfection every day, which is an easy way to slowly introduce prebiotics to the gut for improved gut health.
 After about a week, slowly increase consumption by one 10g-square every three days to continue building the good bacteria.
 It is ideal to combine this with the anti-candida diet as well, which calls for avoiding anything - sugar, grains, fruit and dairy – that will feed the bad bacteria in the gut.

 Digestive issues are widespread and are routinely alleviated by healthy gut flora.
 If a small piece of sugar-free ChocoPerfection diet chocolate every day can improve your digestion, and you get to eat chocolate, why not?